 Outside areas and boundaries Visually inspected.
-There are garden grounds surrounding the property, these generally being laid to decorative chips, artificial grass and paving.
+There are garden grounds to the front, side and rear of the property, these are laid generally to grass, paving and timber decking.
 Boundary divisions are marked by timber fencing.
-There is a driveway to the front of the property.
+There is a mono-block driveway to the rear of the property, leading to the garage.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard material.
+Ceilings appear to be of plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of timber and plasterboard stud construction with a decorated finish.
-There are some tiled wall finishes.
+Internal walls are of timber and plasterboard stud construction with a decorated finish.
+There are some tiled wall finishes and sections of PVC cladding.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+Flooring on the ground floor is of solid construction.
+First floor flooring is of suspended timber construction.
+There is no sub-floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+The kitchen and utility room contain a range of floor and wall mounted storage units and worktops.